 inject.istio.io/templates: "sidecar,spire"

-Use the following command to check whether SPIRE has issued an identity to the workload:
+Use the following command to check whether SPIRE has issued identity proofs to the workloads:

-You can see the identity of the productpage service in the output:
+You can see the identity information of the productpage service in the output result:

 SPIFFE ID : spiffe://example.org/ns/default/sa/bookinfo-productpage